Continental Army: Officers and men

-The Continental Army was racially integrated, a condition the United States Army would not see again until the 1950s.
+The Continental Army was racially integrated, a condition the United States Army would not see again until the late 1940s.
 During the Revolution, African American slaves were promised freedom in exchange for military service by both the Continental and British armies.
 Approximately 6,600 people of color (including African American, indigenous, and multiracial men) served with the colonial forces, and made up one-fifth of the Northern Continental Army.

 In addition to the Continental Army regulars, state militia units were assigned for short-term service and fought in campaigns throughout the war.
 Sometimes the militia units operated independently of the Continental Army, but often local militias were called out to support and augment the Continental Army regulars during campaigns.
 The militia troops developed a reputation for being prone to premature retreats, a fact that General Daniel Morgan integrated into his strategy at the Battle of Cowpens and used to fool the British in 1781.

 The financial responsibility for providing pay, food, shelter, clothing, arms, and other equipment to specific units was assigned to states as part of the establishment of these units.
 States differed in how well they lived up to these obligations.
 There were constant funding issues and morale problems as the war continued.
 This led to the army offering low pay, often rotten food, hard work, cold, heat, poor clothing and shelter, harsh discipline, and a high chance of becoming a casualty.